Misterr-H/react-native-human-pose/README.md

 export default App;
 ```
+A pose is an array of no of poses detected inside the frame

 ## Props Passed
 1. width?: number // Width for the video component
 2. height?: number // Height for the video component